-- Investing in women to increase their participation in the labor force leads to economic gains, as companies closest to parity across key roles have a 29% outperformance compared to non-parity companies. - Diverse companies are more likely to financially outperform their peers.
+- Investing in women to increase their participation in the labor force leads to economic gains, as companies closest to parity across key roles have a 29% outperformance compared to non-parity companies3. - Diverse companies are more likely to financially outperform their peers.
 Companies in the top quartile of gender diversity on executive teams were 25 percent more likely to experience above-average profitability than peer companies in the fourth quartile.
-This is up from 21 percent in 2017 and 15 percent in 2014. - The correlation between women at the C-suite level and a firm's profitability is demonstrated repeatedly, and the magnitude of the estimated effects is not small.
-A profitable firm at which 30 percent of leaders are women could expect to add more than 1 percentage point to its net margin compared with an otherwise similar firm with no female leaders. - Across all industries, women currently make up on average 33% of junior level staff, 24% of mid-level staff, 15% of senior level staff and 9% of CEOs.
+This is up from 21 percent in 2017 and 15 percent in 20144. - The correlation between women at the C-suite level and a firm's profitability is demonstrated repeatedly, and the magnitude of the estimated effects is not small.
+A profitable firm at which 30 percent of leaders are women could expect to add more than 1 percentage point to its net margin compared with an otherwise similar firm with no female leaders5. - Across all industries, women currently make up on average 33% of junior level staff, 24% of mid-level staff, 15% of senior level staff and 9% of CEOs6. - Women make up about 47% of the labor force, but only 20% of the manufacturing workforce7. - Three-quarters of the female population don't even consider manufacturing as a potential career.
+Women do not feel attracted to such a career path because of stereotypes that prevent them from envisaging themselves in such positions8. - Only one in three manufacturing professionals and one in four manufacturing leaders are women9. - Even before the pandemic, women on average spent 6 more hours than men on unpaid childcare every week.
+During COVID-19, women have taken on a greater share of the increased burden.
+Women now spend 7.7 more hours per week than men on childcare.
+This 'second shift', adding up to 31.5 hours per week, equates to almost an extra full-time job10.